 94. Try drawing and writing blindfolded.
 Take turns telling each other to draw different animals or other things, or write names, words, and sentences.

 96. Write a silly story that features your own kids as the main characters.
 Read it together or post it on the wall for them to read.
-(Turn Your Kids into Eager Readers with This Fun, Simple Strategy)
+(Turn Your Kids into Eager Readers with This Fun, Simple Strategy and My Favorite Way to Get a Bilingual Child Reading More in the Minority Language)